-“It was a very very healthy musical environment I came from because the culture, just what’s in the air, would urge you to get involved with music,” Thimmig said.
+“It was a very healthy musical environment I came from, because the culture, just what’s in the air, would urge you to get involved with music,” Thimmig said.

 “All of a sudden, in 1980, my job was very different,” Thimmig said.
 “My activities in composition were of a minor variety and there I was developing a saxophone program, with another minor area being jazz studies.”

 Thimmig and a few colleagues such as Professor Richard Davis were the driving force of the limited jazz program for decades.
-But in 2012, the university finally created a full jazz department after hiring Johannes Wallman to direct the program.
-Thimmig took a step back and let Wallman find his vision for the department.
+But in 2012, the university finally created a full jazz department after hiring Johannes Wallmann to direct the program.
+Thimmig took a step back to let Wallmann find his vision for the department.

 Thimmig currently runs the Jazz Composers Group, one of the many jazz ensembles at the university.
-Sometimes called a “laboratory,” it’s a place where jazz students are able to experiment more under the tutelage of Thimmig.
+Sometimes called a “laboratory,” it’s a place where jazz students are able to experiment more under Thimmig’s tutelage.
 With a foundation library of Thimmig’s work, the group slowly becomes centered on student writing each semester.